michaelshiloh/NetworkEverything/schedule.md

 	Again, use "psuedocode" or comments
 	for the parts that you don't know how to do yet.

-#### Tuesday 5 March 2019 11:50 - 1:05  (tentative)
+#### Tuesday 5 March 2019 11:50 - 1:05

 - using command line git to pull your code

+#### Thursday 7 March 2019 11:50 - 2:30

+Study example to
+- Allow client (browser) to send message back to server
-- how to communicate from the server to your Arduino
+- Arduino connects to server and sends data to server but it's not handled yet

+in my repository resourcesForClasses
+file: src/nodePrograms/udpAndHttpServer